Upgrade ksqlDB for Confluent Platform¶

 About backward compatibility¶

-The data models and binary formats used within ksqlDB are in flux.
-This means data local to each ksqlDB node and stored centrally within internal Kafka topics may not be compatible with the new version you’re trying to deploy.
+The data models and binary formats used within ksqlDB change between some versions.
+This means data local to each ksqlDB node and stored centrally within internal Kafka topics may not be compatible with the later version you’re trying to deploy.

 Should I upgrade?¶

-If you’re running ksqlDB in production, and you don’t yet need the features or fixes the new version brings, consider delaying any upgrade until either another release has features or fixes you need, or until ksqlDB reaches version 1.0 and promises backward compatibility.
+If you’re running ksqlDB in production, and you don’t yet need the features or fixes the later versions bring, consider delaying any upgrade until a later release has features or fixes you need.

 How to upgrade¶